lukaro707/Computer-Science-Uni-Resources/Semester 2/Routers & Routing Basics/Notes/Switch_Router Commands.md

 - Interface Configuration Mode
 	- switchport nonegotiate

+## Create a subinterface of a specified interface, and enter interface configuration mode for that subinterface (used in router-on-a-stick vlan routing)
+- Global Configuration Mode, Router
+	- interface *interface_id*.*subinterface_id*

+## Configures a subinterface to respond to traffic from a specified vlan.
+- Interface Configuration Mode, subinterface, Router
+	- encapsulation dot1q *vlan_id* *[ | native]*

+## Configure the IPv4 address on a subinterface.
+This IP address serves as the default gateway for vlans on said subinterface
+- Interface Configuration Mode, subinterface, Router
+	- ip address *ip_address* *subnet_mask*

 # Secure Shell Commands
 ## Verify SSH (Secure Shell) Support
 - Privileged Executive Mode